 Pippa joined the Transition to Teach programme from a strong education background.
-She is a qualified English teacher who worked as a PGCE subject mentor for the University of Manchester.
-Pippa has a wealth of experience helping sixth form students find university courses, complete their UCAS applications and apply for Student Finance.
-She plans on returning to the classroom within the next few years with support from the Transition to Teach programme.
-As a Recruitment Coordinator, Pippa provides a range of support which can include finding the most suitable ITT provider, advice on financial support, assists them throughout the UCAS application process and helps with interview preparation.
+She is a qualified English teacher who also worked as a PGCE subject mentor for the University of Manchester.
+Pippa has a wealth of experience supporting individuals through the UCAS application process and has a particular enthusiasm for helping career changers move into teaching.
+As a Recruitment Coordinator, Pippa helps programme participants find the most suitable ITT provider for them, advises on financial support, assists them throughout the UCAS application process and helps with interview preparation.

 Hollie is a qualified Modern Foreign Languages teacher who has also spent time teaching English as a foreign language in Germany.
 She has joined the Transition to Teach team with a view of returning to teaching in the near future with support from the programme, as she has a zest for building and maintaining positive relationships with learners in the secondary classroom.
 As a Recruitment Coordinator, Hollie provides a range of support to career changers including advice on the different routes into teaching, support with identifying the most suitable ITT provider and assistance through the entire application process.

 Assistant Guidance and Development Adviser